 Gould Academy Competition Program

 As the On Snow Program Manager, Ms. Costello provides the oversight that keeps the Gould Academy Competition Program (GACP) running smoothly throughout the winter.
 With her bird’s eye view of the program, she manages the daily operation for the full-time and weekend GACP.
-Also Gould’s Business Development Coordinator, she seeks out and develops new business opportunities year-round with a focus on summer camps.
-Ms. Costello is a 1984 graduate of University of Maine at Farmington and brings to Gould Academy 25 years of experience in managing various programs and departments for both Sugarloaf and Sunday River ski resorts.
+Also Gould’s Winter Term Program Coordinator, she is the liaison between Winter Term student’s sending school and Gould Faculty.
+Ms. Costello is a 1984 graduate of the University of Maine at Farmington and brings to Gould Academy 25 years of experience in managing various programs and departments for both Sugarloaf and Sunday River ski resorts.
 She lives in Bethel in the Winter Term Dorm and has two children: Meghan ‘11 and Wyatt ’12.